mittal-ishaan/helmscan/README.md

 # image-comparison
-Docker Image CVE comparison tool
+Docker Image and Helm Chart CVE comparison tool

-This tool allows you to compare two Docker images and analyze the differences in their CVE (Common Vulnerabilities and Exposures) reports.
+This tool allows you to scan and compare Docker images or Helm charts and analyze their CVE (Common Vulnerabilities and Exposures) reports.

 ## Usage

-There are two ways to use this tool:
+There are three main ways to use this tool:

 1. Command-line arguments
 2. Interactive menu system
+3. Single artifact scanning

 ### 1. Command-line arguments

-You can run the tool directly with command-line arguments:
+You can run the tool with command-line arguments to compare two artifacts:

 ```
-./image-comparison <image1_url> <image2_url>
+./image-comparison --compare [--report] [--json] <artifact1> <artifact2>
 ```

+Flags:
+- `--compare`: Enable comparison mode
+- `--report`: Generate a Markdown report file (optional)
+- `--json`: Generate a JSON report file (optional)
-- `<image1_url>`: The URL of the "before" image (Image 1)
+- `<artifact1>`: The URL of the "before" image or Helm chart reference
-- `<image2_url>`: The URL of the "after" image (Image 2)
+- `<artifact2>`: The URL of the "after" image or Helm chart reference

-Example:
+Examples:
 ```
+# Compare Docker images and generate both JSON and Markdown reports
-./image-comparison docker.io/library/ubuntu:20.04 docker.io/library/ubuntu:22.04
+./image-comparison --compare --report --json docker.io/library/ubuntu:20.04 docker.io/library/ubuntu:22.04

+# Compare Helm charts with only JSON output
+./image-comparison --compare --json myrepo/mychart@1.0.0 myrepo/mychart@2.0.0
 ```

 ### 2. Interactive menu system